This post will be published in Door Security + Safety

-Code-compliant options are limited.
+In the past, code-compliant options were limited.
 For some occupancy classifications delayed egress locks could provide some security, although an unauthorized person could enter the building after waiting 15 seconds (or 30 seconds when approved by the AHJ).
-For assembly occupancies where delayed egress locks are not typically allowed by the International Building Code (IBC), egress doors have been limited to exit alarms as a deterrent.
+For assembly occupancies where delayed egress locks are not typically allowed by the IBC, egress doors were limited to exit alarms as a deterrent.

 To summarize the change, when a means of egress from an exterior space passes through the building, the exit access doors may be equipped with “an approved locking device” if the following criteria are met.
 Note that this section does not apply to egress courts, which are defined as: A court or yard which provides access to a public way for one or more exits.